raphaelquast/EOmaps/docs/api.rst

 Some useful arguments that are supported by most shapes (except "shade"-shapes) are:

+    - "cmap" : the colormap to use
+    - "vmin", "vmax" : the range of values used when assigning the colors
     - "fc" or "facecolor" : the face-color of the shapes
     - "ec" or "edgecolor" : the edge-color of the shapes
     - "lw" or "linewidth" : the linewidth of the shapes